 However, the way parks are designed, maintained and programmed doesn’t always reflect the purpose and promise of such uniquely public spaces.
 Pinched for funds by competing priorities, many municipalities neglect their park networks or fail to invest in these vital places as their communities grow and change.

 With the publication of Creating Parks and Public Places for People of All Ages: A Step-by-Step Guide, AARP Livable Communities, 8 80 Cities and The Trust for Public Land have come together to highlight the importance of parks — and give community leaders (and park advocates from all corners) tools they can use to both create and improve green spaces and public places for people of all ages.

-* Printed copies of Creating Parks and Public Spaces for People of All Ages will be mailed on/about October 1, 2018.
 We can send one copy per request.
+Allow up to 4 weeks for delivery.
 Bulk orders will be considered.
-If seeking additional copies please explain why and identify the organization you are representing, if any.
-Please email questions to Livable@AARP.org.
+If seeking additional copies please send us an email that explains why and identifies the organization you are with, if any.

 Page updated October 2020

 The weekly, award-winning AARP Livable Communities e-Newsletter provides local leaders with information and inspiration for making their town, city or neighborhood more livable for older adults and people of all ages.
 Subscribe today!